tsunami416604/azure-docs.hu-hu/articles/iot-edge/tutorial-deploy-function.md

 ---
-title: Az oktatóanyag egy Azure-függvényt az Azure IoT Edge - eszköz üzembe helyezése |} A Microsoft Docs
+title: Tutorial deploy an Azure function to a device - Azure IoT Edge | Microsoft Docs
-description: Ebben az oktatóanyagban fejlesztése az Azure IoT Edge-modul adatbázisként működik, akkor telepítheti az edge-eszköz.
+description: In this tutorial, you develop an Azure function as an IoT Edge module, then deploy it to an edge device.
 author: kgremban
 manager: philmea
 ms.author: kgremban